-5.1.3.10 Import of labeled user data (FDP\ITC.2) (Labeled Security Mode only)
+7.1.3.15 Import of user data with security attributes: labeled security (FDP ITC.2(LS) (Labeled Security Mode only))

-- FDP\ITC.2.1 The TSF shall enforce the mandatory access control policy when importing labeled user data, controlled under the MAC policy, from outside the TOE. - FDP\ITC.2.2 The TSF shall use the security attributes associated with the imported labeled user data. - FDP\ITC.2.3 The TSF shall ensure that the protocol used provides for the unambiguous association between security attributes and the labeled user data received. - FDP\ITC.2.4 The TSF shall ensure that interpretation of the security attributes of the imported labeled user data is as intended by the source of the user data. - FDP\ITC.2.5 The TSF shall enforce the following rules when importing labeled user data controlled under the MAC policy from outside the TOE: - a) devices used to import data with security attributes cannot be used to import data without security attributes unless the change in device state is performed manually and is auditable.
+- FDP ITC.2.1 The TSF shall enforce the mandatory access control policy Multilevel Confidentiality Information Flow Control Policy when importing labeled user data, controlled under the mandatory access control policy-SFP, from outside of the TOE. - The TSF shall use the label-related security attributes associated with the imported FDP ITC.2.2 labeled user data. - FDP ITC.2.3 The TSF shall ensure that the protocol used provides for the unambiguous association between the security attributes and the labeled user data received. - The TSF shall ensure that interpretation of the label-related security attributes FDP ITC.2.4 of the imported labeled user data is as intended by the source of the user data. - FDP ITC.2.5 The TSF shall enforce the following rules when importing labeled user data controlled under the MAC policy-SFP from outside the TOE: - a) devices used to import data with security attributes shall unambiguously associate security labels with the corresponding data.

-Sensitivity labels consist of the following:
+Security labels consist of the following:

-- a hierarchical level; and - a set of non-hierarchical categories.
+- 1. a hierarchical level; and - 2. a set of non-hierarchical categories.